bluemellophone/JDKK-Protocol/README.txt

 server administrator ( Mal ).

 It should be stressed that the collection of public keys has no associating identifying information.
 The server administrator simply has a collection of public keys for the users who are registered and allowed to vote.
+The server administrator cannot identify a specific voter based on their public key.

 The server administrator, upon receiving these public keys, will generate a table of public keys and their corresponding hashes of the public keys.
 For example:

    Hash( Public Key 1 ) -> Key 1
    Hash( Public Key 2 ) -> Key 2
    .
    .
    .
    Hash( Public Key X ) -> Key X

 The hashed key table is used to efficiently look up and authenticate users who connect to the server as authentic, registered voters.